deeptools/deepTools/manual/GalaxyFAQs.md

-General deepTools-related questions <a name="general">
+General deepTools-related questions <a name="general"></a>
 --------------------------------------------------------------

 #### How can I test a tool with little computation time? <a name="compTime"></a>
-* when you're playing around with the tools to see what kinds of results they will produce: limit the operation to one chromosome only to __save computation time__! ("advanced output options" --> "Region of the genome to limit the operation to")
+* when you're playing around with the tools to see what kinds of results they will produce: limit the operation to one chromosome only to __save computation time__! ("advanced output options" &rarr; "Region of the genome to limit the operation to")

 #### When should I exclude regions from computeGCbias? <a name="excludeGC"></a>